Scrum - Software Developers Role-Play Rugby

 Sprint planning

-In Scrum, work is divided into increments called “sprints”.
-Sprints typically last several weeks.
+In Scrum, work is divided into increments - a batch of work.
+Each increment is called a “Sprint”.
+Sprints typically last a few weeks.

 -